-AVL is the world’s largest privately owned company for development of powertrains (combustion engines, hybrid systems, and electric drive) as well as simulation and test systems for passenger cars, trucks and marine engines.
-AVL Software and Functions in Regensburg (AVL SFR) was founded 2008 as 100% daughter of AVL Graz.
-The AVL group the worldwide competence Center for software and electronics.
-Mainly high experienced engineers for automotive software, function and electronic development are with AVL SFR (~220 employees).
+AVL is the world’s largest privately-owned company for the development of powertrains (combustion engines, hybrid systems, and electric drive) as well as simulation and test systems for passenger cars, trucks and marine engines.
+AVL Software and Functions in Regensburg (AVL SFR) was founded 2008 as a 100% daughter of AVL Graz.
+Within the AVL group AVL SFR is the worldwide competence center for software and electronics.
+Mainly highly experienced engineers for automotive software, function and electronic development are with AVL SFR (~500 employees).
 AVL SFR is fully embedded in the AVL network for all disciplines and areas.
-For electric mobility, AVL develops highly innovative system and detailed solutions.
-These include, without limitation presented in the model developed by AVL in-house coup-e 800th.
-It is a high-voltage architecture implemented consistently by the battery design to the inverter and electric motor drive.
-This was a first approach to an extension in the direction of high-efficiency propulsion for cars and commercial vehicles.
-However, several compromises are received, because of the missing components according to the automotive standard (especially in power electronics).
+For electric mobility, AVL develops highly innovative systems and detailed solutions.
+One example of AVL SFR’s developments is the coup-e 800, a project which was realized in-house.
+Its high-voltage architecture was implemented consistently from the battery design to the inverter and electric motor drive.
+This was a first step towards the market of high-efficiency propulsion for cars and commercial vehicles.
+However, several compromises have to be taken into account, because of missing components according to the automotive standard (especially in power electronics).

 The Bosch Group is a leading global supplier of technology and services.
 It employs roughly 360,000 associates worldwide (as per April 1, 2015).
 The company generated sales of 49 billion euros in 2014.* Its operations are divided into four business sectors: Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology.
 The Bosch Group comprises Robert Bosch GmbH and its roughly 440 subsidiary and regional companies in some 60 countries.
 Including its sales and service partners, Bosch is represented in roughly 150 countries.
 This worldwide development, manufacturing, and sales network is the foundation for further growth.
 In 2014, Bosch applied for some 4,600 patents worldwide.
 The Bosch Group’s strategic objective is to create solutions for a connected life.
 Bosch improves quality of life worldwide with products and services that are innovative and spark enthusiasm.
 In short, Bosch creates technology that is “Invented for life.”